Yes, Sacha Baron Cohen Is Being Deceptive. Who cares?

 Since the airing of its shocking first episode, where prominent Republican figures, including congressmen, called for the arming of toddlers, Who Is America? has been met with a mix of both criticism and praise.
 Most recently, Sopan Deb, of The New York Times, wrote an article comparing him to his political provocateur predecessor on the right, James O’Keefe.
 Although, it’s important to note that Deb does highlight the very real differences between the two men and how they’ve gone about “duping” people.

 There is little debate as to whether or not Baron Cohen has succeeded in exposing the subjects of his deception.
 However, some in the media, and of course on the right, are calling into question the ethics behind Cohen’s methods of getting these individuals to express their views candidly, or, in some cases, read carefully crafted copy explaining the rationale behind arming children.
 I think the first thing we have to address is that Cohen is not a journalist, he’s a comedian.
 That distinction alone should put an end to the debate of whether or not what he’s doing is subject to the same standards of journalistic integrity we’ve come to expect from most major news outlets.
-Second, when a person, for example, tells you that they support the arming of young children – is the best thing really to question the method that enabled them to WILLINGLY say that?
+Second, when a person says that they support the arming of young children, is your energy really being better utilized by questioning the method that prompted the person to willingly say that?